 Creating a comprehensive estate plan gives you and your loved ones the peace of mind you deserve.
 If you have questions regarding wills or probate, the knowledgeable attorneys at Choate Harris P.C. in St. Simons Island can assist with a variety of complex estate planning and administration concerns.
 In Glynn County and the surrounding area, we also advise clients on issues concerning business structure and succession.
 Whether you’re looking to protect your family’s future or seeking to complete the probate process without undue hassle, our lawyers offer professional guidance and personalized service.
-With 55 years of combined experience, firm attorneys know how to spot key issues and deliver effective solutions.
+Firm attorneys know how to spot key issues and deliver effective solutions.

 Honest firm delivers comprehensive counsel relating to wills

 Drafting a will enables you to preserve your assets and pass them in the manner that you choose.
 Our attorneys help a wide range of clients to create an appropriate will and understand issues such as: